(This devotion is day ten of a 30-Day Thanksgiving Challenge. Each day includes a daily reading that will be accompanied by a post on this blog.)

 Do you have any complainers in your life?
 They possess a special calling to share their grievances with the world—whether you want to hear them or not.
 How do you feel after a few minutes around them?
 There’s something off-putting about murmuring and complaining.
 It’s easy to see this in someone else, but we all grumble.

 I can testify to this from personal experience.
-One reason I’ve taken up the study of giving thanks is because I’m prone to ingratitude.
+One reason I started studying giving thanks is because I’m prone to ingratitude and complaining.
 Instead of noticing blessings, I gravitate toward problems.
 I’m not quite Charlie Brown in my outlook of the world, but I’m far from being an optimist.
-Because of these battles, I took up the practice of thanksgiving to recalibrate my heart.
+I took up the practice of thanksgiving to recalibrate my heart in these battles.

 Feel guilty yet?
-If you have even an ounce of self-awareness, you’ll admit you’re not exempt from bellyaching, griping, ingratitude.
-Just like Israel cries out for deliverance from Egypt one minute (Exodus 3:9) and then complains to Moses when they get what they wanted (14:11–12), we skid down the mountain of gratitude into the valley of groaning as soon as things don’t go the way we like.
+If you have an ounce of self-awareness, you’ll admit you’re not exempt from bellyaching, griping, and ingratitude.
+Just like Israel cried out for deliverance from Egypt one minute (Ex.
+3:9) and then complained when they got what they wanted (14:11–12), we skid down the mountain of gratitude into the valley of groaning as soon as things don’t go the way we like.

 Do you ever experience spiritual amnesia?
 Answered prayers or God’s gracious acts fade from memory.
 We forget our stubbornness and think much better of ourselves than we should.
 It’s a common spiritual ailment.

-Sometimes we forget, other times we mis-remember.
+Sometimes we forget, but other times we mis-remember.
 As discontented thoughts rise to the surface of our mind—often lies and misperceptions—it shades our view of God.
 Rather than celebrating God’s provision of manna in the wilderness, Israel grew tired of it and murmured.
-They recollected bondage in Egypt as if they had been staying in an all-inclusive resort (Numbers 11:4–6).
-Sometimes our remembering doesn’t square with reality, and the result is we overstate how good things used to be and minimize God’s blessings in the present.
+They fondly recall bondage in Egypt as if they had been staying in an all-inclusive resort (Num.
+11:4–6).
+Sometimes our remembering doesn’t square with reality, and the result is we overstate how splendid life used to be and minimize God’s blessings in the present.

-Our spiritual forgetfulness leads to foolishness.
-We think or speak false things about God.
-That’s because a grumbling spirit is rooted in something deeper: a wrong view of God.
+A grumbling spirit is rooted in a wrong view of God.
 “Grumbling about our circumstances is grumbling about God’s character.”
 Ingratitude is rooted in idolatry and unbelief.

-If your vehicle squeals, squeaks, or rumbles, the problem usually isn’t the noise (though that’s embarrassing and concerning) but something bigger.
-It alerts us to an underlying cause that might be less visible or audible Grumbling, murmuring, and complaining are symptoms of a more severe problem.
-When we catch ourselves grumbling, it should be like a check-engine light warning us to look under the hood.
+If your vehicle squeals, squeaks, or rumbles, the problem isn’t the noise (though that’s embarrassing and concerning) but something bigger.
+It alerts us to an underlying cause that might be less visible or audible.
+Grumbling, murmuring, and complaining are symptoms of a more severe problem.
+They should act as a check-engine light that warns us to look under the hood.
 Consider a few of the causes of grumbling.

 - Entitlement: I deserve better than this.
 Things should be easy, fair, or work out for me.

-- Pride: I’ve done all these good things so God should give me the things I want.
-God owes me.
+- Pride: I’ve done all these good things; God should give me the things I want.
+He owes me.